Duankaiwen/CenterNet/README.md

 **Our method is an one-stage detector and learns from scratch.
 On the MS-COCO dataset, CenterNet achieves an AP of 47.0%！**

+## Introduction

+CenterNet is a framework for object detection with deep ConvNets.
+You can use the code to train/evaluate a network for object detection task.

+* It achieves state-of-the-art performance on one of the most challenging dataset: MS-COCO.
+* Our code is written by Python, based on [CornerNet](https://github.com/princeton-vl/CornerNet).

 ## Getting Started
 Please first install [Anaconda](https://anaconda.org) and create an Anaconda environment using the provided package list.
 ```